Algorithm Selection for Software Verification using Graph Neural Networks: Model Evaluation

+Figure~\ref{figure:layer_ablation} shows how \textsc{Graves}' networks perform across all three metrics when the number of EGC layers are varied from 0-2 and when jumping knowledge layers are present or absent.
+As a reminder, the architecture used in previous studies has two EGC layers and a jumping knowledge layer.
+We find that EGC layers improve performance roughly 1-4\% over having no EGC layers, depending on the metric.
+Networks with a single EGC layer have the best successful verifier accuracy performance.
+Networks with two EGC layers have the best performance for Top-K. Networks with 1 or 2 EGC layers perform equally on Spearman Rank Correlation.
+Note that networks with no EGC layers still outperform our baseline techniques.
+This shows that the pooling techniques and neural network are powerful on their own.

 The jumping knowledge layer appears to play a small, but noticeable role in the networks abilities to form predictions.
-Each network without the jumping knowledge layers performs roughly as well as the network with no GAT layers.
-When the jumping knowledge layer is included, there is the 2\% improvement mentioned earlier.

-It is also apparent that variance is much lower when the jumping knowledge layer is present.
-When the jumping knowledge layers are absent, variance is, with one exception, higher for successful verifier accuracy and Spearman correlation.
-For Top-K accuracy, the difference in variance when the jumping knowledge is not present is far greater.
-We see a similar phenomenon in the results of category specific evaluation.
-Reach safety and termination have roughly half as much variance as memory safety and overflow in terms of Spearman correlation.
-In Top-K accuracy, the variance is nearly imperceptible for reach safety and termination, but clearly visible for memory safety and overflow.

-There are many components in the field of GNNs which have counterparts in the field of convolutional neural networks (CNNs).
-Some GNN techniques can even be thought of as an abstraction of convolutions.
-Jumping knowledge layers are similar to skip connections in CNNs.
-They both allow the network to use previous states of the input data to make calculations.
-Its been shown that early convolution layers in a CNN can identify coarse features in an image, like the shape of an animal, and then later layers can identify fine grain features, like that the animal is a cat~\cite{bau2017network}.
-By allowing the network to see the states of the graph across each layer, it may be able to identify coarse features, like the presence of certain tokens, and then more fine grain features, like intricate branching patterns.

-These results are supported by our findings in Section~\ref{model_evaluation}.
-Each model we observed as optimal for a given metric and $\phi$ used some number of GAT layers and the jumping knowledge layer.
+Each network with a jumping knowledge layer performs about 1\% better than their counterpart without a jumping knowledge layer, with the exception of the networks with two EGC layers when evaluated using the success metric.
+We also find the variance tends to decrease when a jumping knowledge layer is added.